pipedude/evi-run/README.md

    docker compose logs -f
    ```

 **🎉 That's it!
-Your evi.run system is now live.
+Your evi-run system is now live.
 Open your Telegram bot and start chatting!**

 ## ⚡ Quick Commands